FabrizioSandri/gsoc-2022-blog/_posts/2022-08-23-rcppdeepstate-beta-test.md

 ## Introduction
 My mentor has assigned me an interesting task to begin working on this week: test the current RcppDeepState GitHub Action on GitHub-hosted Rcpp-based packages.
-Akhilla, the previous RcppDeepState maintainer, had already conducted a similar task, however this was done locally rather than in the package repository.
+Akhila, the previous RcppDeepState maintainer, had already conducted a similar task, however this was done locally rather than in the package repository.
 Here's a list of all the [Rcpp-based packages where RcppDeepState found issues](https://akhikolla.github.io./packages-folders/)[^1].